MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P1-Basic-Concepts/content.md

 >
 > ![Select New game project](../Tutorial-Images/xcode_new_project.png)
 >
-> On the next screen, Give your product a name (i.e. "hoppy-bunny"), and make sure you select `Storyboard` as the User Interface
+> On the next screen, Give your product a name (i.e. "hoppy-bunny"), and make sure you select `Spritekit` as the Game Technology

 ## Adding artwork